-The Mother Lode area contains almost unlimited rock climbing opportunities including vertical granite outcrops as well as boulder fields perfect for rock hopping (bouldering) and scrambling.
+The Mother Lode area contains almost unlimited rock climbing opportunities including vertical granite outcrops as well as boulder fields perfect for bouldering.
 Yosemite is a world-class destination for rock-climbers.
+Popular areas in Tuolumne include bouldering in Columbia near and in the State Historic Park, Table Mountain, and several in the Stanislaus and Emigrant National Forest.

 Bouldering in the area can be done on School House Boulders behind the Community Center in Bear Valley.
 Tamarack Boulders, Hells Kitchen, Big Meadow, and Stanislaus River Boulders near the 22 camp site Stanislaus River camp ground.